hashicorp/terraform-provider-azuread/website/docs/guides/service_principal_client_secret.html.markdown

 * [Authenticating to Azure using the Azure CLI](azure_cli.html)
 * [Authenticating to Azure using Managed Service Identity](managed_service_identity.html)
 * [Authenticating to Azure using a Service Principal and a Client Certificate](service_principal_client_certificate.html)
-* Authenticating to Azure using a Service Principal and a Client Secret (which is covered in this guide)
+* Authenticating to Azure using a Service Principal and a Client Secret (covered in this guide)

 ---